-The Governor of the State of Washington has issued Proclamations since March to impose a moratorium on utility disconnects for nonpayment for Residential customers.
-The Proclamation in effect as of the date of this report is through April 30, 2021.
-District Commissioners approved a moratorium on disconnects for non-payment and has extended this moratorium to General Service customers, many of whom are suffering from restrictions imposed.
-The District's past due accounts receivable has continued to grow over time.
-Prior to the pandemic, average past due accounts receivables of 30 days or more were \$609,000.
-As of December 31, 2020, the past due accounts receivable was \$1,784,000.
+The Governor of the State of Washington has issued Proclamations since March 2020 to impose a moratorium on utility disconnects for nonpayment for Residential customers.
+The Proclamation was in effect until September 30, 2021.
+District Commissioners approved a moratorium on disconnects for nonpayment and extended this moratorium to General Service customers for the same period, many of whom suffered from restrictions imposed.